BioJulia/Bio.jl/docs/src/man/var.md

 ```

 `VCFRecord` and `BCFRecord` objects support the following accessor functions
-(see docstring of each accessor for the details):
+(see the docstring of each accessor for the details):

 | Accessor       | Description                    |
 | :-------       | :----------                    |